ipta/pulsar-clock-corrections/T2runtime/clock/mk2utc.clk.md

 2025-09-08 20:40:40.602 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 2025-09-15 20:38:24.488 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 2025-09-22 20:40:21.203 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
+2025-09-29 20:37:24.227 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/T2runtime/clock/mk2utc.clk.log)